coleygroup/shepherd-score/README.md

 )
 ```

-### Evaluations
-#### Evaluations can be run from a molecule's atomic numbers and positions (i.e., straight from an xyz file)
+## Evaluation Examples and Scripts

+We implement three evaluations of generated 3D conformers.
 Evaluations can be done on an individual basis or in a pipeline.
 Here we show the most basic use case in the unconditional setting.

+- `ConfEval`
+    - Checks validity, pre-/post-xTB relaxation
+    - Calculates 2D graph properties
+- `ConsistencyEval`
+    - Inherits from `ConfEval` and evaluates if the jointly generated molecule and its interaction profiles are consistent with the true interaction profile with 3D similarity scoring functions
+- `ConditionalEval`
+    - Inherits from `ConfEval` and evaluates the 3D similarity between generated molecules and the target molecule

+**Note**: Evaluations can be run from any molecule's atomic numbers and positions with explicit hydrogens (i.e., straight from an xyz file).

+### Examples
 ```python
 from shepherd_score.evaluations.evalutate import ConfEval from shepherd_score.evaluations.evalutate import UnconditionalEvalPipeline